 Q: What is the cost of using AI-powered nutrition education platforms like AINUTRY?

 A: Costs vary depending on the platform and services offered.
-Some platforms offer free trials or affordable subscription-based models.
+Some platforms offer free trials, basic free versions with limited features, or affordable subscription-based models.
+It’s advisable to explore different options to find one that fits your budget and needs.

 Q: Can I use AI-powered nutrition education if I have a pre-existing medical condition?